CredaCash/CredaCash/BUILDING.md

 Required to build:

 - GNU g++ v4.8 or higher.
-The software has been specifically tested with v4.9.4 and v6.4.0, and the earlier version works just as well as the more recent version.
+The software has been specifically tested with v4.9.4, v6.4.0 and v7.3.1.
+The earlier version works just as well as the more recent versions.
 Under Linux, the default version provided with your distribution is recommended.
 - Boost library, roughly version v1.50 or higher.
 The software has been specifically tested with v1.62 and v1.69.
 Under Linux, the version provided with your distribution is recommended, if it is compatible.
 - GNU gmplib, any recent version.
 Under Linux, the version provided with your distribution is recommended, if it is compatible.

 Required to run: